janphilippgutt/secure-file-share/README.md

 ## Important Notes

-- This project does not yet include per-user separation.
+- This project does not yet enforce strict per-user file isolation (to prevent user A from listing/downloading user B’s files).
+This will be an important additional feature.
+Suggestion for implementation: Read the user identity from the token claims in the Lambda (e.g., event.requestContext.authorizer.jwt.claims.sub or email) to enforce per-user isolation.

 - Always protect your AWS credentials and tokens.
 In this project, no sensitive credentials are exposed in the frontend.